 One phrase that runs through my mind when doing this is… “How do you eat an elephant?
 One bite at a time”.
 Think of your house as an elephant, and embrace tackling it bit by bit! (or bite by bite, if you'd rather…)

 As a mom the work is never done.
-EVER. (especially with Bubba being gone for work.)
-I, like my own mother, am a “doer”.
-I tend to feel guilty when I sit and veg out, and am not really “accomplishing” anything which is why I'm such a multi-tasker.
+EVER. (especially if your husband is gone for work a lot.)
+For all you “doers” out there, you'll totally get this—I tend to feel guilty when I sit and veg out, and am not really “accomplishing” anything which is why I'm such a multi-tasker.
 (Can anyone relate?)

-I will choose certain times in my day – usually once while my kids are napping, and once at night right after we put the kids down, before I tackle the dinner mess and tornado from the day.
-I will give myself guilt-free time to do whatever I want–social media, Pinterest, sit and watch pointless reality TV, read, nap, whatever!
-When the timer goes off, I feel reenergized and ready to tackle all of the things I need to accomplish before day's end.
-The amount of time I set on the timer varies from day to day, depending on how I feel or how much I do/don't need to get done that day.
+Choose certain times in your day to block in guilt-free time to do whatever you want–social media, Pinterest, sit and watch pointless reality TV, read, nap, whatever!
+This is usually while kids are napping, or at night right after kids go to bed, before tackling the dinner mess and tornado from the day.
+When the timer goes off, you will feel reenergized and ready to tackle all of the things you need to accomplish before day's end.
+The amount of time can vary from day to day, depending on how you feel or how much you do or don't need to get done that day.

 Either way, it's helped me slow down, and focus on ME for a minute.
 Literally.

-We aren't huge TV watchers in our house, but we certainly love a good show or kid movie to help ease the kids into the day, motivate them to “earn” screen-time, or just help keep them occupied for a minute so I can rush and finish something that needs finishing.
+We aren't huge TV watchers in our house, but we certainly love a good show or kid movie to help ease the kids into the day, motivate them to “earn” screen-time, or just help keep them occupied for a minute so we can quickly get stuff done.

-No matter what the day, time, hour, show, or reason, my kids almost always throw a FIT when I walk in and turn the TV off.
-I was so sick of it!
+No matter what the day, time, hour, show, or reason, my kids almost always throw a FIT when it's time to turn the TV off.
+Guess what!?!
+Setting a timer can help.

-So now, I give my kids fair warning.
-When it's time for the TV to go off I will tell them, “3 minutes until the show gets turned off, even if it the [show or game] is not over!”.
-I set the timer on my phone, and set the phone right next to them.
-Once the timer goes off, I sing-song cheerily “Yay!
+Give your kids fair warning.
+When it's time for the TV to go off, tell them, “3 minutes until the show gets turned off, even if it the [show or game] is not over!”.
+Set the timer on your phone and set the phone right next to them.
+Once the timer goes off, sing-song cheerily “Yay!
 You guys got to watch so much TV, how fun!
-The timer is telling me it's time to turn it off now, can't wait for you to watch it again next time!”.
+The timer says it's time to turn it off now, can't wait for you to watch it again next time!”.
 And CLICK.
 The screen (iPad, computer, TV, phone, etc) goes off.

 It also keeps us parents in check and helps as avoid turning our kids into zombies by sticking them in front of a screen too much.
 I know some parents that have their kids earn minutes of screen time for every 5 minutes they play outside (or do something active, or read, etc.).
 There are lots of ways a timer can help make the screen-time battle more peaceful!

-- Note: This timer method works well for ending any sort of activity for kids–playing at a park, leaving a friend's house, time to clean up toys, etc. By giving them even one minute warning and setting it on a timer, it helps give them time to mentally prepare for the fun to end, and again, transfers pressure off of you!
+*Pro Tip: This timer method works well for ending any sort of activity for kids–playing at a park, leaving a friend's house, time to clean up toys, etc. By giving them even one minute warning and setting it on a timer, it helps give them time to mentally prepare for the fun to end, and again, transfers pressure off of you!